Omega-3

 The recommendation for omega-3 is 2 servings of fish a week, at 3 to 4 ounces per serving, that's well below the FDA's safe limit of 12 ounces per week.

 According to the American Heart Association, those who are looking to protect their hearts should eat a variety of types of fatty fish (such as salmon, tuna, and mackerel) at least twice a week.
+Those with heart disease should get 1 gram of omega-3's (containing both EPA and DHA) per day, preferably from fatty fish.
+Before you take any vitamin or natural supplement, consult with your healthcare provider to see what he/she recommends.

 Enjoy this page?
 Please pay it forward.
 Here's how...